 What's your most vivid travel moment?

-I worked at a soccer school in Rio De Janeiro, called Bola Pre Frente, set up by Brazilian World Cup winners, Jorghinio and Bebeto.
+I worked at a soccer school in Rio de Janeiro, called Bola Pre Frente, set up by Brazilian World Cup winners, Jorginho and Bebeto.
 It was built in their home town to support young children as they are only able to attend school for half a day, and it gave them somewhere to learn and play football in their spare time.
 Working with the children and getting to know them was one of the most valuable experiences of my life and taught me lots about the opportunities I was given that aren’t available to everyone.
 The relationships I built just in one week have lived with me the past 14 years and are memories I will cherish the rest of my life.
 We were lucky enough to travel back to Bola Pre Frente after our week was finished to play in a game with their sponsors, so I am proud to say I played football with a winner of the World Cup.

 Where would you love to travel next?